dhoulb/blork/README.md

 1. `name` The name of the custom checker (only kebab-case strings allowed).
 2. `checker` A function that accepts a single argument, `value`, and returns `true` or `false`.
-3. `description=""` An description for the value the checker will accept, e.g. "lowercase string" or "unique username", that is shown in the error message.
-Defaults to the value of `name`.
+3. `description` A description of the type of value that's valid.
+Must fit the phrase `Must be ${description}`, e.g. "positive number" or "unique string".
+Defaults to name.
 4. `error=undefined` A custom class that is thrown when this checker fails (can be [VALUES]_ class, not just classes extending `Error`).
 An error set with `add() takes precedence for this checker over the error set through `throws()`.

 ```js